GemHunt/sail/rotational/README.md

 * (for now) Pick the best model from cent-models/metadata/html

 **Tasks:**
 * Start over and go for heads & tails again
 * Document how this is done
+* Run back home:
+* build out the network for 500 seeds and test
+* Fix: something in widen_model deleted all metadata.

 **Later Tasks:**